-The Hays Global Skills Index (the ‘Index’) is an annual assessment of the trends impacting skilled labour markets and examines the dynamics at play across 33 markets, determining how easy or difficult it is for organisations to find the skilled professionals they need.
+The Hays Global Skills Index (the ‘Index’) is an annual assessment of the issues and trends impacting skilled labour markets and examines the dynamics at play across 34 markets, determining how easy or difficult it is for organisations to find the skilled professionals they need.

 Europe and the Middle East (EME)

-- The Index score for Europe and the Middle East has risen from 5.4 in 2017 to 5.5, suggesting employers now face slightly greater pressures in EME labour markets.
+- The Overall Index Score for Europe and the Middle East has fallen from 5.5 in 2018 to 5.4, suggesting that, on average, pressure on EME countries’ skilled labour markets has eased.

 - Downward pressure on the Overall Index Score is driven by lower wage premiums paid to high-skilled workers, with wage inequality decreasing between high- and low-skilled workers whether organised by industry or occupation.

 - Economic growth in this region is forecast to be 4.9% this year – higher than the global average of 3.3%, driven by strong growth in China and India.

 - Asia Pacific’s Overall Index Score rose to 5.0 in 2019 from 4.9 last year, suggesting skilled labour market conditions have tightened and that employers will find it more difficult to attract and retain talent in the region.

 - The main driver of this change was the increased wage gap between high- and low-skilled industries, plus a growing talent mismatch.